amarr001/13-amarr001-13-Node-Express-Handlebars/README.md

  `npm install express` and `npm install mysql`

 # How to use
  In your command line type `node server.js`, open the browser and copy the local host url plus the PORT returned to you.
 Open the page, add a burger you'd like to eat and click the save button.
-Check in you database if the burger has been added.
+Check in your database whether the burger has been added.